Food and garden waste questions

 How should I put food waste into the green bin?Back to top

 Food waste should be put loose into the green bin.
-You may find it more convenient to separate your food waste in the kitchen by placing it into a lidded plastic container, such as an empty ice cream tub or you can purchase a special food waste container, called a kitchen caddy.
+To help you recycle your food waste, we provide everyone with a small silver kitchen caddy and rolls of compostable bags.
 This will mean that you don’t need to go to your green bin every time you have an item of food waste to dispose of.
 The contents can then be put into your green bin when the container is full.
 Do not put the container in the green bin.

 Is there an alternative to putting food waste loose into the green bin?Back to top

 Yes you may put your food waste into compostable bags.
 These are designed to be used to line a kitchen caddy (food waste storage container) or could be used to line any container that you are using to collect food waste in.
 When full, the bags can be tied up and put into the green bin.

 To help you recycle all food waste, we provide residents with a roll of 52 compostable bags, left on the doorstep in November or December each year.
 When you need more please contact us and we will deliver another roll for free.
 Alternatively you can collect a free roll from your local Council library.

 Individual compostable bags can be purchased at the tills from local Co-op stores in Trafford.
 These bags can also be used to carry the shopping home, before reusing for leftover food waste.

 Rolls of compostable bags can be purchased from major supermarkets and shops, such as Asda, Tesco, Sainsbury’s, Waitrose, Marks and Spencer and Wilkinson’s.
 A number of companies also sell rolls of compostable bags by mail-order and online.

 What types of compostable bags are acceptable to use?Back to top